jsenv/core/readme.md

 ## Name

 The name "jsenv" stands for JavaScript environments.
 This is because the original purpose of jsenv was to bring closer two JavaScript runtimes: web browsers and Node.js.
-This aspect is not highlighted in the documentation but it exists.

 Maybe "jsenv" should be written "JSEnv"?
 That makes typing the name too complex: